The asymptotic behavior of rarely visited edges of the simple random walk: Proofs of Theorems and

-{ {\bf Acknowledgments}\quad We thank Yinshan Chang and Longmin Wang for their comments and discussions.
-This work was supported by the National Natural Science Foundation of China (12171335, 12001389, 11931004, 12071011), the Simons Foundation (\#960480) and the Science Development Project of Sichuan University (2020SCUNL201).
+{ {\bf Acknowledgments}\quad We thank the referees for helpful comments and suggesting, particularly for the suggestion which leads to the current improved Theorem \ref{thm: limitation of alpha(n)}.
+We also hank Yinshan Chang and Longmin Wang for their comments and discussions.
+This work was supported by the National Natural Science Foundation of China (12171335, 12001389, 12471139, 12071011), the Simons Foundation (\#960480) and the Science Development Project of Sichuan University (2020SCUNL201).\\